 - 12-in-1 Multi-tool

-- Bedsheet *Bring a fitted sheet!!!
+- Bedsheet *Bring a fitted sheet if you care about that.
 Double or queen size if you plan on buying a larger mattress than a twin.

 - Passport photos